👀 Are you into gravel bikes? We have something for you - we manufacture certified high-end gravel bikes.

 Perfect for: 👥 Friends & Solos · 🚵♀️ Adventure Seekers

-Fifty-six kilometres and a thousand metres of climbing, mostly off tarmac.
-This is the technical e-MTB day in the Alcobaça hinterland.
-Pine and eucalyptus singletrack, an old river valley the Atlantic carved before retreating west, limestone climbs out of the trees and a fast forested descent back toward the coast.
+Fifty-two kilometres and 760 metres of climbing, mostly off tarmac.
+Pine and eucalyptus singletrack, an old river valley, limestone climbs out of the trees and a fast forested descent back toward the coast.
 It is built for riders who already know what a full-suspension bike feels like underneath them.
 The guide will gauge skill and gear before the first descent.
 The order of trails adapts.
 The difficulty does not.

 Who this tour is for

-If you have ridden a mountain bike in the last year on real trails — roots, loose limestone, short technical drops — you will enjoy this.
+If you have ridden a mountain bike in the last year on real trails - roots, loose limestone, short technical drops - you will enjoy this.
 If your last mountain bike outing was a gravel path on holiday, book the river-valley gravel route instead.
-The day mixes long pedalling sections with three substantial climbs and a handful of technical descents, and 1000 metres of total gain is honest work even with the motor doing half of it.
+The day mixes long pedalling sections with three substantial climbs and a handful of technical descents, and 760 metres of total gain is honest work regardless of which bike you are on.

-You arrive into Alcobaça through the orchards south of the town and stop for coffee within sight of the Mosteiro de Santa Maria.
+The route reaches its highest point here and the monastery appears below.
+Mosteiro de Santa Maria de Alcobaça was founded in the 12th century by Afonso Henriques, the first King of Portugal, fulfilling a vow made before the reconquest of Santarém.
+It has been the burial place of Portuguese kings ever since.
+The route descends into town through the orchards south of Alcobaça and stops for coffee within sight of the towers.
 There is no monastery visit on this tour.
 You came here for the dirt, not the cloister.
-The building still does its historic work in the background while you eat a pastel de nata and let the legs cool.
-From here the route turns west and follows quieter back roads through Évora de Alcobaça and the fields toward the coast.
+The building does its historic work in the background while you eat a pastel de nata and let the legs cool.
+From here the route turns west toward Chiqueda and the coast.

 FAQ